How to Start a Glamping Business - The Ultimate Guide (North American Edition)

 Choosing Your Glamping Structures

 This is a fun part of starting a glamping business.
 Choosing your glamping units is where your site really starts to take shape.
+Ideally, you want the best glamping tents, domes or unique structures on the market.
 Here are some popular styles of glamping unit:

 - Bell tents - The classic choice.
 Simple, usually small, but the purest form of glamping.